microsoft/azure-pipelines-yaml/design/multi-checkout.md

 First you have to mention the repository up top, give it a name, and then you check it out by name.
 To combat this, we'll add an inline repository syntax.
 Inline syntax will cover the `type`, `name`, and `ref` of a repository resource.
-(If other changes are needed - such as `endpoint` - users must fall back to explicit resource syntax.)
+(If other changes are needed - such as `endpoint` or `trigger` - users must fall back to explicit resource syntax.)

 ## Supported repo types